Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Vaccine policy evaluation

 \section{Vaccine policy evaluation}

-SARS-CoV-2 has emphasised the importance of pandemic control \citep{Mafalda2022}.
+SARS-CoV-2 has highlighted the importance of pandemic mitigation strategies \citep{Mafalda2022}.
 This virus manifests in distinct clinical outcomes, ranging from asymptomatic infection to COVID-19 disease, which may induce mild to severe symptoms \citep{Wang2020, Mafalda2022}.
 Severe COVID-19 cases require hospitalisation and might result in a fatal outcome \citep{WHO,Mafalda2022}.
-As of August 2022, over 572 million confirmed cases and 6.3 million deaths were reported.
+Up to November 2024, over 776 million confirmed cases and 7 million deaths were reported \cite{WHO2024}.
 Since the end of 2019, new variants of SARS-CoV-2 have emerged.
 The first major mutation, D614G, induced an increased transmissibility and infectiousness, making it the dominant strain of the virus globally \citep{Zhou2021}.
-Subsequently, a series of Variants of Concern (VoC) emerged which further increased transmissibility and/or disease severity \citep{CDC_VoC}.
-Alpha VoC, Beta VoC and Gamma VoC were detected near the end of 2020.
+Subsequently, a series of Variants of Concern emerged which further increased transmissibility and/or disease severity \citep{CDC_VoC}.

-To avoid the overflow of hospitals and to reduce mortality, strategies to reduce the number of infections were necessary.
-In the first phase of the pandemic, such measures were limited to imposing contact reductions \citep{Abrams2021}.
-In a later phase of the pandemic, vaccines became available \citep{Mafalda2022}.
+To avoid the overflow of hospitals and to reduce mortality, measures to reduce the number of infections were taken.
+In the first phase of the pandemic, such interventions were limited to imposing contact reductions \citep{Abrams2021}.
+In a later phase of the pandemic, i.e., begin 2021, vaccines became available in many countries \citep{Mafalda2022, Willem2021, Bettini2021}.

-Early 2020, the first COVID-19 vaccines were developed, where mRNA vaccines and vector-based vaccines were first to show promising results \citep{Bettini2021, FDA, CDC}.
-In this work we focus on learning optimal policies to allocate vaccines to a large population when vaccines become available in limited batches, due to the gradual production of vaccines.
-As vaccines are administered gradually, certain contact reductions need to be kept in place during the vaccination campaign.
-Therefore we evaluate vaccine allocation strategies under different contact reduction scenarios in our experiments.
-We investigate how to organize COVID-19 vaccine allocation policies while minimising infections and hospitalisations.
+In this work, we focus on learning optimal policies to allocate vaccines to a large population when vaccines become available in limited batches, due to the gradual production of vaccines.
+As vaccines are administered gradually, certain contact reductions need to be kept in place during the vaccination campaign to maintain the disease burden.
+However, the design of these social contact restrictions, including their focus and intensity, can vary while still maintaining comparable levels of disease burden.
+Therefore, we evaluate vaccine allocation strategies under different contact reduction scenarios in our experiments.
+We investigate how to organize COVID-19 vaccine allocation policies targeted at the minimisation of two distinct criteria: infections and hospitalisations.
 We explore different determinants regarding vaccine allocation policies, including the targeted age group and the vaccine type (i.e., mRNA and vector-based), which results in a large number of preventive policies that is to be evaluated.